AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 ## Colors

-AnyChart uses default color palette to colorize data elements of chart automatically if you have not define special colors.
+AnyChart uses default color palette to colorize data elements of chart automatically if you have not defined special colors.

 ### Colorizing Elements